McBonuss/Russell-McKeith-v1.0/README.md

 - [Google Fonts](https://fonts.google.com/) for "Press Start 2P"
 - Special thanks to open-source contributors and testers.
 - My girlfriend and my friends for putting up with me whilst writing this.
-- Marcel my tutor.
+- Marcel my mentor.
 - [Gorillas Game in JavaScript (freeCodeCamp)](https://www.freecodecamp.org/news/gorillas-game-in-javascript/) for the inspiration on this classic
-- Tom
+- Tom my tutor for his support and guidance.

 ---